totolicious/crispy-happiness/README.md

 # Adding clients
 We need to add at least one client so that we can calculate transactions.

-Run the server at least once before beginning this section.

 How to add clients:
 ```
 yarn add-client 42 0.05